vintasoftware/django-zombodb/README.rst

     :alt: GitHub

 Easy Django integration with Elasticsearch through `ZomboDB <https://github.com/zombodb/zombodb>`_ Postgres Extension.
-Thanks to ZomboDB, **your Django models are synced with Elasticsearch after every transaction**!
+Thanks to ZomboDB, **your Django models are synced with Elasticsearch at transaction time**!
 Searching is also very simple: you can make
 Elasticsearch queries by just calling one of the search methods on your querysets.
 Couldn't be easier!

 Documentation